adrieltap/Automated-Heated-Bridge-System-ECE445-Project/Notebooks/adriel/taparra2-Lab-Notebook.md

 	- 10 inch length, 5 inch width, 1/8 inch
 	- Metal type - steel
 	- Thermal paste
+- We can use this volume and type of material to get the mass of the metal

-* Thermocouple - measures what it touches
+Thermocouple - measures what it touches

 ## Notes / Thoughts while drawing schematic for the ESP32